 Golden Hill Country Park

 Golden Hill Country Park surrounds one of the Palmerston Follies that were built to protect the Solent from invasion.
 Built on high ground it was designed to defend and support the coastal batteries.
 The Fort itself is now luxury flats and has pretty much disappeared from view.

 Gift to Nature manages the Country Park which was once part of the military estate, after World War I it was home to thousands of soldiers who were being demobbed.

 A substantial grant from the Heritage Lottery Fund in 2019, meant we could deliver an ambitious project to enhance the site and introduce new ways of helping the public understand its heritage and engage in its future.
-This work continues.
+This work was completed in 2021.

 We have rescued the Copper Beech planted by Earl Mountbatten, from being outcompeted by more invasive species and cleared the way to reveal the stunning views looking across toward Fort Victoria and Fort Albert.